Home Learning Policy

 Year Three and Four:

-- Daily reading at home recorded in home/school books.
+- Daily reading logged in reading records.

 - Half termly ‘Family Project’ linked closely to applying and using reading skills to research.
 Based on current Topic.
 Emphasis on family collaboration.